 One of my favorite brownie recipes is for brownies made with mini marshmallows.
 You fold the marshmallows into the batter, where they melt and leave behind little pockets of chewiness.
 Recently I found similar recipe for Marshmallow Fluff Brownies, where instead of folding in marshmallows, you add Marshmallow Fluff (or “Creme”)to the brownie batter.

 Marshmallow Fluff Brownies Texture

-The brownies made with Fluff seem a little richer and fudgier than the brownies made with marshmallows.
-The Fluff adds some bulk, but it also changes the texture a bit and keeps the brownies soft.
+This version seems a little richer and fudgier than the one made with marshmallows.
+Marshmallow Fluff adds some bulk, but it also changes the texture a bit and keeps the brownies soft.
 I’ll definitely make these again when I have some Marshmallow Fluff (or Marshmallow Creme) around.
-Speaking of which, I used homemade Marshmallow Fluff from Gemma’s Bigger Bolder Baking.
+Speaking of which, I used a homemade version from Gemma’s Bigger Bolder Baking.
 If you ever find yourself in need of a homemade Marshmallow Fluff recipe, Gemma’s is a good one.

 Marshmallow Fluff Brownies

 - 4 ounces unsweetened chocolate chopped (114 grams)

 - 8 tablespoons unsalted butter plus a little more for greasing pan.

 - 2 tablespoons heavy cream